orassr/Full-Stack-Web-Development-Resources/README.md

-# Documented resources for my working environment
+# Documented Resources For My Working Environment

 A list of my favorite languages, frameworks and technologies I use.
 Hope you find this information useful :)
+Tracking issues I had and ways of dealing with.

 # Server Side